-What To Do In Annecy
+So, What To Do In Annecy?

-1. First Stop: Parking!
+First things first: Parking!

 As I said, Annecy is small enough to be explored on foot.
 You can just park your car and leave it for the day.
-That’s why the first item on my itinerary is the parking lot 🙂
+That’s why the first item on my itinerary is the parking lot.

+We parked our car in the Town Hall parking lot by the lake.
+The name in French is “Parking Hotel de Ville” and the address is: Quai Eustache Chappuis, 74000 Annecy.
 It only costs us a few Euros which we paid on our way back in.
 It’s a huge parking lot that spirals down through five levels.
 We arrived at 10AM and the top four levels were already full.
 Try and get there earlier if you can.

 You can skip this one if you’d like and move on to the next spot.
 With the Annecy tourists information center being just a couple of minutes away from where we parked, I preferred popping over and grabbing a couple of local maps.
 The address is: 1 Rue Jean Jaurès, 74000 Annecy.
 The office is inside a large shopping center and once you enter you can’t miss it.

 As you walk over to the park from the tourist information, you cross the famous Love Bridge.
 A stunning location for utterly romantic pictures with its delightful canal of crystal clear green water.
 If you need a place to propose on your day in Annecy, this is it.

 Crossing the Love Bridge gets you right into the Gardens Of Europe.